l0wigh/LynxVim/README.md

 ## What is installed in this ?

-    - Fleet and Catppuccin for colorschemes
+    - Catppuccin (default) and Fleet for colorschemes
     - Telescope as file-tree, live grep, and buffers manager
     - Treesitter, lspconfig and Mason
     - ddc.vim for autocompletion